christavanijzendoorn/JAT/README.md

 <img src="https://github.com/christavanijzendoorn/JAT/blob/master/images/parameters.png" width="500">
 Example of characteristic parameters that can be extracted using the JAT

 The modular set-up of the JAT makes sure that new extraction techniques can be added in the future.
-For instance, we are currently working on the inclusion of:
+For instance, expected extraction methods are:
 - a closure depth method
 - the python based version of the second derivative method
 - the momentary coastline calculation

-The output of the extraction methods for all years and transects produced with the JAT are available online (ref.
-TUdelft server).
-In the future, some examples of visualizing these data will be provided in this repository.
+The output of the extraction methods for all years and transects produced with the JAT are available on the [4TU repository](https://doi.org/10.4121/14514213).
+Example 5 in this repository provides a script that can be used to load and visualize these data.

 For a complete guide on how to use the Jarkus Analysis Toolbox, with examples and explanation of the available characterstic parameters, go to the [Documentation](https://jarkus-analysis-toolbox.readthedocs.io/).

-All extracted characteristic parameters can be download from the [4TU repository] (https://doi.org/10.4121/14514213)